wildporg/wildporg-bypass-plus-plus/README.md

 ## How do you install it?

+There are two ways, using a chrome extension, and just using it in the browser.
+To use the chrome extension, continue reading.
+To use it with just a normal browser, go to the no extension page. ([./no-extension/README.md](https://github.com/wildporg/wildporg-bypass-plus-plus/tree/main/no-extension))

 It's pretty simple really, and there are 3 main steps.
 - Install TamperMonkey (or any user script manager)
 - Import the script